 It is also important to point out that there was never any challenge to the authenticity of this letter in the early church.
-Some of the earliest letters of the church fathers allude to Jude-Clement of Rome, the Shepherd of Hermas, the Epistle of Barnabas, and the Didache.
-This epistle is cited directly by
+Some of the earliest letters of the church fathers allude to it-Clement of Rome, the Shepherd of Hermas, the Epistle of Barnabas, and the Didache.
+Jude is cited directly by Tertullian and Clement of Alexandria.
+So, there is evidence of wide-spread acceptance of Jude (from all parts of the Roman world) and no one seems to have objected to this letter.
+From the earliest days, the church accepted it as coming from Jude, brother of James and Jesus.
+Most of the arguments raised by critical scholars against the authenticity of this epistle fall into the category of pure speculation.